marriott-library/MaRMAT-Beta/Code/GUI-Documentation.md

-# Reparative Metadata Audit Tool
+# Marriott Reparative Metadata Assessment Tool (MaRMAT) GUI

-The Reparative Metadata Audit Tool is a graphical application built using Tkinter in Python.
+The MaRMAT GUI is a graphical application built using Tkinter in Python.
 This tool allows users to match terms from a problematic terms lexicon file with text data from a collections metadata file, facilitating metadata cleanup and analysis.

 ## Overview